Anony3lk/anony3lk.github.io/README.md

 - Reset button loacted at bottom left
 - Skills show up in Cumulative, so I would recommend avoiding those edicts until the end to avoid cluttering, if you want to add the cost of those edicts to the totals

-Post any issues, if you like, but I can't promise that I will fix any of it.
+Post any issues (hopefully none) but I can't promise that I will fix any of it.
 Sorry.

 Feel free to copy the code and modify it to your liking (Good luck if you do)